Slain bikie's bikini babe has Playboy dream shattered

 On October 30, Ironside was pulled over on Dixon Rd, Buderim after she was seen driving erratically with the rim of a tyre cutting into the road.

-When talking to officers she was picking at her skin and unable to tell him why her car was damaged.
+When talking to officers she was picking at her skin and unable to tell them why her car was damaged.

 She returned a negative breath test, but was given a blood test at the station which caused her to faint.